veissa/source-code/README.md

 ## Description

-This challenge presents a simple message decoder interface.
+This challenge presents a simple web page with a fun fact.
 The flag is hidden somewhere in the source code.
 Can you find it?

 ## Running the Challenge